How to File a Car Insurance Claim

 What to Expect After Filing a Car Insurance Claim

-After you file, your insurer assigns a claims adjuster to your case.
+After you file a car insurance claim, your insurer assigns a claims adjuster to your case.
 The adjuster reviews your documentation, may inspect the vehicle, and determines whether the damage is covered under your policy.
-Most insurers contact you within 1 to 3 business days of your filing.
-Complex claims, multi-vehicle accidents or significant structural damage take longer to assess.
+Most insurers contact you within one to three business days of filing.
+Complex claims, multi-vehicle accidents or major structural damage take longer to assess.

 If your insurer denies your car insurance claim, request a written explanation of the denial and review your policy's coverage terms.
 You can dispute the denial by submitting additional documentation or requesting a formal re-evaluation.
 If the dispute isn't resolved internally, you can file a complaint with your state's insurance department or consult an attorney.
 Common denial reasons include late reporting, policy exclusions and insufficient evidence of damage.